Ram11Coder/Java-interview-questions/Core Java/Java FAQ/README.md

 Before starting thread only  we can change the behaviour from non-daemon to Daemon So only user thread behaviour can change to non-Daemon to daemon, main thread behaviour can not change

+### 56.When JVM starts GC thread?
+- JVM starts the GC thread when heap memory running low, less stress on processer and increase the performance
+- In multithread already so many threads are running if GC is running automatically then deecrease the performance, so the GC thread not run frequently
+Only it requires JVM will starts gc thread